 |Playing with Flash and Smite is nothing revolutionary, it's the most common and probably most effective way to do it.
 There are ideas of playing with Ghost to add mov speed he overall lacks and stress his pros when Blood Scent is active.
 It also has lower CD, but in this build it is partly replaced by Zephyr and it would be just silly to take away the only dash, making it impossible to get over walls or make sudden movements.|

 Start with Hunter's Machete, you can buy a Stealth Ward since you don't really need potions.
-Also get a Warding Totem as you are vulnerable through early clears, you won't be ganking that much and at least you can bring in some vision.
+Also get a Stealth Ward as you are vulnerable through early clears, you won't be ganking that much and at least you can bring in some vision.
 You generally want to recall after the first clear except if there are some options for ganks where you could be able to spam flash or even get a kill.

 At first recall, upgrade to Skirmisher's Sabre which enables better ganks and provides more gold in the jungle and dueling potential.
-Usually you can afford an additional Dagger or in some cases just Boots of Speed.
+Usually you can afford an additional Dagger or in some cases just Boots.
 Do transfer to Sweeping Lens for those ganks and dragon.
 Also buy a Vision Ward as soon as possible.
 Now you have to speed up to level 6 and always gank when Infinite Duress is up.

 Back when you get enough gold for a Skirmisher's Sabre - Devourer to start getting those stacks.
 Again, prolong the call if there are better decisions to be made.
 Start building towards Zephyr, getting the Stinger first, which gives you what you need at that moment.
-Buy Boots of Speed along the way and keep buying Stealth Ward, never leave the fountain with none while having the gold and space.
+Buy Boots along the way and keep buying Stealth Ward, never leave the fountain with none while having the gold and space.